talha0113/microsoft-account-profile-information/README.md

 ## Microsoft Account Information Application
 - A basic progressive web application with front-end and back-end to utilize major concepts of **Angular**, **Serverless** and **Monitoring**
-Application display user profile like image, email and name of logged in user defined in Azure AD
+Application display user profile like image, email and name of logged in user defined in `Microsoft Entra ID`
 - [Demo](https://fde-msaccprofinfo-dev-001-daa3b0a8bxbdgfc8.z01.azurefd.net)

 ### Frontend
-Built with **Angular** and host in **Azure Storage Blob** utilize following concepts and tools
+Built with **Angular** and hosted in `Azure Static Web App` utilize following frameworks and libraries
   - **Angular**
   - **Microsoft Authentication Library** for OAuth
   - **@ngneat/elf** Client Side State Management
   - **Jasmine & Karma** for Unit Testing
   - **TypeScript**
-  - **Puppeteer** and **Jest** for Automated UI Test as nodejs based setup
+  - **Puppeteer** and **Jest** for Automated UI Test
-  - **Playwright** for targetting all the browserrs and using C#
+  - **Playwright** for targetting all the browserrs and using C#.
+(Future addition)

 ![Flow Diagram](./diagrams/Flow.png)

 ### Backend
-In order to save browser subscription and send push notification following tools and concepts utlized
+In order to save browser subscription and send push notification following implementation has been used
   - **Azure Functions** to receieve subscriptions from client and also perform unsubscribe
   - **Azure Cosmos DB** to store subscriptions from PWA
   - **Storage Queue** to add notifications in the queue and Azure Function Trigger to send notification
-  - **Azure Application Insights** to store all the logs and expception from applications
+  - **Azure Monitor** to store all the logs and expception from applications and monitor the applications

 ![Architecture Diagram](./diagrams/Stack.png)